AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_gateway.html.markdown

 ### Monitor Gateway Subnets
 * `enable_monitor_gateway_subnets` - (Optional) If set to true, the [Monitor Gateway Subnets](https://docs.aviatrix.com/HowTos/gateway.html#monitor-gateway-subnet) feature is enabled.
 Default value is false.
 Available as of provider version R2.18+.
 * `monitor_exclude_list` - (Optional) A list of monitored instance IDs separated by comma when Monitor Gateway Subnets feature is enabled.
 Default value is "".
 Available as of provider version R2.18+.

-### Modify VPN Configuration
-* `idle_timeout_value` - (Optional) It sets the value (seconds) of the [idle timeout](https://docs.aviatrix.com/HowTos/openvpn_faq.html#how-do-i-fix-the-aviatrix-vpn-timing-out-too-quickly).
-This idle timeout feature is enable only if this attribute is set, otherwise it is disabled.
-The entered value must be an integer number greater than 300.
-Available as of provider version R2.18+.
-* `renegotiation_interval_value` - (Optional) It sets the value (seconds) of the [renegotiation interval](https://docs.aviatrix.com/HowTos/openvpn_faq.html#how-do-i-fix-the-aviatrix-vpn-timing-out-too-quickly).
-This renegotiation interval feature is enable only if this attribute is set, otherwise it is disabled.
-The entered value must be an integer number greater than 300.
-Available as of provider version R2.18+.

 ## Attribute Reference